 If you could spend as much as $26,820 a year at a public university or $3,750 a year at a community college, which experience would you choose?
-What if we said you could earn a six-digit income by going to the cheaper school?
+What if we said you could be making a six-digit income and have financial stability by going to the cheaper school?

 Earning a bachelor’s degree seems like the all-American way to get a college education.
 But there are degrees that take less time and a lot less money that still can net you a good-paying job.
 Consider this: The College Board says that, for the 2019-2020 school year, in-state tuition and fees at a four-year public school set you back an average of $10,440 — or, $26,820 if you pay out-of-state tuition and fees.

 In contrast, in 2019-2020, the average in-district tuition and fees at public two-year colleges range from $1,430 in California to $8,210 in Vermont.
 That makes two-year institutions with quick degrees to make money look like a great bargain when tuition and fees average $3,750 a year.

 Here is a list of top jobs with the easiest college majors that pay well above the U.S. median wage — $56,310 — and don’t require more than a two-year degree, according to the latest numbers.

 1. Air traffic controller

 Median annual pay: $130,420

-If you want to earn some serious money, become an air traffic controller.
+If you want to earn a higher salary, become an air traffic controller.
 These professionals help guide planes in flight to maintain safe distances between them, earning a six-digit income.

 Some of these professionals may have a bachelor’s degree, but you can also land one of these jobs with an associate’s degree from the Air Traffic Collegiate Training Initiative, according to the U.S. Bureau of Labor Statistics.

 Given the importance of the job and the high-stress nature of the work, air traffic controllers also have to undergo medical and background checks and take exams and courses at the Federal Aviation Administration (FAA) academy.

 2. Radiation therapists